 EXAMINing the ROLE OF URBAN PARKS

-The research examines the connections that can arise between gentrification and park development especially in urban areas, while considering preventive measures to mitigate any negative effects on communities.
+The study looks at the link between gentrification and park development in urban areas and explores ways to prevent negative impacts on communities.

 THERAPEUTIC RECREATION LABORATORY

-Several courses are held in the lab, and students are taught hands on interventions.
-Domain sections with cognitive, physical, social, emotional and leisure equipment and tools are available.
-A library, as well as virtual reality equipment, stress management tools, sports wheelchairs, and an Xbox equipment are also available.
+Several courses take place in the lab, where students learn hands-on interventions.
+It features equipment for cognitive, physical, social, emotional, and leisure activities.
+The lab also includes a library, virtual reality equipment, stress management tools, sports wheelchairs, and Xbox equipment.

-The room also has a “sensory area” with a bubble tube, Somatron chair (sensory relaxation), and light curtain.
+Additionally, there is a “sensory area” with a bubble tube, Somatron chair, and light curtain for relaxation.

 RECREATION INTERVENTIONS POST-CANCER DIAGNOSIS